youheekil/predict_income/README.md

      This model should contain an example.
 - Write 3 unit tests to test the API (one for the GET and two for POST, one that tests each prediction).

+# Create Procfile
+Procfile is to give heroku command on what should be running (without extension)

+# Create runtime.txt
+runtime.txt is to specify which python version you are running.

 # Deploying on Heroku API through CLI

 * shell